 Schools receiving the Dr. William P. Foster Music Education Alliance “Award of Excellence” will be visited by national committee members and presented with a commemorative plaque.
 In addition, the school will receive the following during the committee visit:

-- The host band director will assist in the selection of the visiting clinicians.
-These clinicians will be of national stature and will be selected from CBDNA, MFA, and/or NBA membership or educational resources.
+The host band director will assist in the selection of the visiting clinicians.
+These clinicians will be of national stature and will be selected from Conn-Selmer, KHS America or Yamaha educational resources.
 The Music Education Alliance will pay and be responsible for all costs related to the provision of visiting clinicians.
 A concert is encouraged as a venue for the award presentation and a culminating event to the visit.

 Schools and band directors are eligible to apply for this award regardless of membership in NBA or CBDNA.
 However, all applicants are strongly encouraged to join their national professional organization.

-Band directors need to be in their position for at least four years before they are eligible to apply.
+Band directors need to be in their position for at least five years before they are eligible to apply.